FatConan/sand/README.md

 - `site`: the site object as defined in the `site.py` file that contains the page_reference which is a path-indexed dictionary of all the project's pages and metadata.

-### Extended Site object
+### Plugins

 A site is represented by an instance of the [Site class](https://github.com/FatConan/sand/blob/master/config/site.py).
+When the site is instantiated it will read a list of plugin names from the `site.conf`.
+It will then attempt to instantiate the plugins by loading a module named `<plugin-name>.py` first from the project's `sand` folder, then from **Sand's** own `plugin\builtins` folder.
+Should the module load. the plugin will be instantiated by calling `Plugin()` from the loaded module.

+In this example's `site.conf` we list three plugins:

+    "plugins": [
+        "es6css",
+        "rss",
+        "example"
+    ]

+This loads two built-in plugins (`es6css` and `rss`) from the `plugin\builtins` folder and a third plugin (`example`) from the `example\sand\` folder.

+A plugin is defined as a class named `Plugin` requiring the following methods:

+    class Plugin:
+        def configure(self, site_data, site):
+            pass

+        def parse(self, site_data, site):
+            pass

+        def add_render_context(self, page, environment, data):
+            pass

-You can extend this class by creating a class named `SiteExt` in an `extensions.py` file a folder called `sand` under the project root.
+You can create a plugin named `<name>` by creating a class named `Plugin` in a `<name>.py` file a folder called `sand` under your project root.
+Your plugin will have the ability to hook into the **Sand** process at both the stage at which the site structure is being constructed, and at the point the content is rendered.
+This can be done by modifying the `parse` and `add_render_context` methods.
-Your `SiteExt` will be used to create a new `Site` class that extends both `Site` and `SiteExt` that you can then use to add logic that you can't otherwise achieve in the templates.

     .
     ├── sand
-    │   └── extensions.py
+    │   └── <plugin>.py
-    └── site.json
+    └── site.conf

-By way of example, if we add a list of terms to pages as "tags" in their metadata:
+By way of example, if we add a list of tserms to pages as "tags" in their metadata:

     "pages": [
         {